 - Cheesecake is not gluten-free (unless specified on the label) because the crust is made with wheat flour.

-- Mozzarella sticks are not gluten-free (unless specified on the label) because they are coated in breadcrumbs.
+- Breaded mozzarella sticks are not gluten-free (unless specified on the label) because they are coated in breadcrumbs.
 Additionally, mozzarella sticks from a restaurant are likely to be fried in the same oil used for gluten-containing foods.